 Support the Restoration

 If you are able, consider donating to the restoration efforts.
 Rebuilding Notre Dame is a massive undertaking that requires significant financial resources.
-Your contribution, no matter how small, can help ensure that this architectural masterpiece is preserved for future generations.
+Your contribution, no matter how small, can help see to it that this architectural masterpiece is preserved for future generations.

 The restoration of Notre Dame is a global effort, with people from all over the world contributing to the cause.
 Your support will help to rebuild the cathedral and preserve its legacy for future generations.